-Optimal lighting for those with vision loss varies.
-Most with low vision benefit from increased illumination, while some visually impaired are light-sensitive and function better at lower light levels.
+Optimal lighting for individuals with vision loss can vary significantly.
+While many with low vision find increased illumination beneficial, some visually impaired individuals are light-sensitive and may function better in lower light conditions.

 Sunlight is a natural light source that has the full spectrum of wavelengths.
 Most with low vision find that natural lighting is the best for their visual functioning, while some with low vision are light-sensitive and find sunlight too harsh.